Wall & Ceiling Coverings

 Ceiling considerations

-• 1/8" luan plywood, painted white - The most common choice.
-Lightweight, bends to follow curves, and painted white makes the space feel open.
-Cost: ~$0.50/sq ft plus paint
+• Thin plywood (1/8" luan), painted - Lightweight, bends to follow curves, and a light color makes the space feel open

-• Tongue and groove planks - Beautiful but heavier.
-Natural wood ceiling adds warmth.
+• Tongue and groove planks - Heavier, but adds a lot of warmth.
 Best if your van has a relatively flat ceiling

 • Fabric-wrapped panels - Creates a clean, upholstered look.
 Good for hiding uneven ceiling framing